agy3ya/agy3ya/README.md

 - 👋 Hi, I’m @agy3ya
 - 👀 I’m interested in Android Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Ios
 - 💞️ I’m looking to collaborate on Android Project
 - 📫 How to reach me at: Discord.

 <!---
 agy3ya/agy3ya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.